SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson5_Forms/Notes_Lesson5_Forms.md

   Because it does not validate through the w3c validator and is browser specific, it should probably be only be included in a response served to a Safari browser?
 - how to handle space in html attributes such as for instance `<option value="Tommy Boy"></option>` ?
   Does it need to be encoded at this point or does that automatically happen when the form data is sent to the server through the action URL?
+- what is the difference between boolea and other html attributes?